josh-collinsworth/joco-sveltekit/src/lib/content/posts/fwiw.md

 <CalloutPlusQuote>

 You'll be hired for what you're good at, not for what you've avoided being bad at.
-So don't leave any gaping holes in your armor, but also: don't polish your shield when you could be sharpening your sword.

 </CalloutPlusQuote>

 ### Create a behavioral story bank

 A "behavioral story bank" (_BSB, not to be confused with Backstreet Boys_) is a collection of stories you can tell about yourself any time you need to highlight your skills, positive qualities, and/or the results you've achieved.
-It's a prepared list of all your best stories about yourself.
+It's a prepared list of all your best anecdotes about yourself.

+Think of times you've had success, or faced adversity, or learned new things; times you overcame challenges; times you earned recognition, or times your coworkers were grateful for something you did.
 If it helps: you can reverse-engineer your BSB from common interview questions (_take the time to look some up_).

-Think of times you've had success, or faced adversity, or learned new things; times you overcame challenges; times you earned recognition, or times your coworkers were grateful for something you did.

-Once you have a handful of those situations, put them into the [STAR format](https://www.interviewbit.com/star-interview-questions/) (Situation, Task, Action, Result), as short stories you can retell on demand.
+Once you have a handful of those situations, put them into the [STAR format](https://www.interviewbit.com/star-interview-questions/) (Situation, Task, Action, Result).

 Write the list down, and have it ready at all times.
-Ideally, have the stories ready to go from memory, but keep the list handy and refer to it any time you need to.
 That's your BSB.

 <CalloutPlusQuote>